octobercms/docs/services-filesystem-cdn.md

 <a name="introduction"></a>
 ## Introduction

-October provides a powerful filesystem abstraction thanks to Laravel and the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
+October provides a powerful filesystem abstraction thanks to Laravel and the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package.
 The Flysystem integration provides simple to use drivers for working with local filesystems, Amazon S3, and Rackspace Cloud Storage.
 Even better, it's amazingly simple to switch between these storage options as the API remains the same for each system.

 <a name="configuration"></a>
 ## Configuration